- 3mm hex key

 - Mobile device equipped with tuner app (see below)

-The print head on your printer is moved using a system of motors, pulleys, and belts.
+The print head on your printer moves using a system of motors, pulleys, and belts.
 For optimal operation, it is important that belt tension is maintained at the correct level.
-High belt tension will contribute to premature bearing wear.
-Low belt tension can lead to reduced printing accuracy and/or dislocation.
+Excessive belt tension will contribute to premature bearing wear.
+Insufficient belt tension can lead to reduced printing accuracy and/or dislocation.

-Belt tension is adjusted at the factory using an expensive meter to measure the audio frequency of the belt when it is plucked.
-There is a direct relationship of belt tension to frequency and this is a well established method.
+Belt tension is adjusted at the factory using a calibrated meter to measure the audio frequency of the belt when it is plucked, as there is a direct relationship between belt tension and frequency.

 Note: Some users have reported technical issues with Android tuner apps.

-- Install and open the tuner app on your mobile device.
+- Install and open a tuner app on your mobile device.

-- Place your phone's microphone close to, but not touching the belt opposite of the printhead.
-Pluck the belt, as if it were a guitar string.
-Use a 3mm hex wrench to adjust the belt tensioner until a frequency of 82Hz-84Hz is read by the app.
+- Place your phone’s microphone close to, but not touching, the back belt.
+Pluck the front stretch of the back belt as if it were a guitar string.
+Use a 3mm hex key to adjust the rear belt tensioner until the app reads a frequency of 49Hz.

 - Make measurements in quiet surroundings.
-If you cannot count on a quiet environment, consider investing in a shotgun condenser microphone to plug into your mobile device.
+If you cannot secure a quiet environment, consider investing in a shotgun condenser microphone to plug into your mobile device.